 The IRIB inaugurated its 24/7 English-language satellite channel, PressTV, in July 2007.
-Headquartered in Tehran, the network employed correspondents in Washington, New York, Moscow, Rome, Cairo, London, Brussels and Beijing and operatedbureaus in Beirut, Gaza and the West Bank immediately upon its inception.
+Headquartered in Tehran, the network employed correspondents in Washington, New York, Moscow, Rome, Cairo, London, Brussels and Beijing and operated bureaus in Beirut, Gaza and the West Bank immediately upon its inception.
 PressTV debuted during a period of Iranian concern over military encirclement by the U.S. presence in Iraq and Afghanistan and intensifying international pressure over Iran's illicit nuclear program.
-Iran thus viewed PressTV as a means for Iran to reach Western audiences and defend the regime's nuclear pursuits, foreign policy, support for "resistance" movements, and human rights record.
+Iran thus viewed PressTV as a means for PressTV Logo (Source: American Friends Service nuclear pursuits, foreign policy, support for "resistance" movements, and human rights record.